natbibi/popcorn/README.md

 1. Plan!
 Come up with an idea on paper, create a wireframe with MoqUps
 2. Set up server, database, and install necessary dependencies
 3. Create react front-end using `create-react-app`
+4. Create models for Posts and Users and resolvers for graphQL

 ## Changelog